 #3 Monies In Our Retirement Account Is Used To Pay Our CPF LIFE Premium

-When we start our CPF Life payouts, be it at 65 or after, the monies in our RA would be used to pay for our CPF premium.
+When we start our CPF Life payouts, be it at 65 or after, the monies in our RA would be used to pay for our CPF premiums.

 For those of us who choose to join CPF Life on the Standard or Escalating Plan, the full amount in our RA would be used as our CPF Life premium.
 Under the Standard or Escalating Plan, our CPF LIFE monthly payouts will first be paid from our CPF LIFE premium.
-When our CPF LIFE premium is used up, we would continue to receive monthly payouts, no matter how long we live.
-This is possible because of risk-pooling where the interest accumulated by all CPF Life members is sufficient to sustain the monthly payouts for those who live beyond their premiums paid.
+Once our CPF LIFE premium is exhausted, we will continue to receive monthly payouts for the rest of our lives.
+This is possible through risk pooling, where the interest accumulated by all CPF Life members is sufficient to sustain monthly payouts for those who live beyond their premiums.

-For those of us who choose to join CPF Life on the Basic Plan, about 10 to 20% of our RA savings will be deducted as CPF LIFE premium.
-Under the Basic Plan, our monthly payout will first be paid from our RA and is estimated to last until 90.
+For those of us who choose to join CPF Life on the Basic Plan, about 10-20% of our RA savings will be deducted as the CPF Life premium.
+Under the Basic Plan, our monthly payout will be made first from our RA and is estimated to last until 90.
 After our RA is depleted, monthly payouts will be paid from our CPF LIFE premium.
-Thereafter, like those who joined under the Standard or Escalating Plan, we will continue to receive monthly payouts no matter how long we live, even when our CPF Life premium is depleted.
+Thereafter, like those who joined under the Standard or Escalating Plan, we will continue to receive monthly payouts for the rest of our lives, even after our CPF Life premium is depleted.

 Read Also: CPF LIFE Standard, Basic Or Escalating Plan.
 Which CPF LIFE Plans Should You Choose?